 My eye strayed to the schedule for docents on a desk.
 Restoring and running the Dana-Thomas House has required the services of dozens of volunteers, who raise money (chiefly for furniture acquisitions), guide tours, and run the book shop.
 Had it been necessary to staff such an ambitious enterprise solely from the ranks of Springfield's architecture buffs the Dana‑Thomas House would still be a shuttered ruin.
 Their ranks have been swelled, happily, by recruits from Springfield's social elite.

 This would have been unthinkable a generation ago.
 Upper‑crust Springfield has always embraced the city's more creative personalities retroactively.
-Looking at the reproduction of one of Wright's pedestal lamps that one may purchase through the gift shop for $0,000, I reflected that if Springfield had been alert to the genius of Wright in 1943 there wouldn't be nearly so much of the Dana-Thomas House to explain, since its furniture and fittings would have been snapped up for a song at Dana's estate auction that year instead of being disdained as so much junk.
+Looking at the reproduction of one of Wright's pedestal lamps that one may purchase through the gift shop, I reflected that if Springfield had been alert to the genius of Wright in 1943 there wouldn't be nearly so much of the Dana-Thomas House to explain, since its furniture and fittings would have been snapped up for a song at Dana's estate auction that year instead of being disdained as so much junk.